shatterhand19/RhythmboxPOPM/README.md

 # RhythmboxPOPM
 Scripts for dealing with POPM ID3 frames and Rhythmbox.

-As is well known, RB uses XML database to store its music files, together with rating.
-However, it does not read the ID3 rating frame of a music file, if it exists, making it harder for people transferring rated music from other player to this one (for example when switching from Windows to Linux).
+As is well known, RB uses an XML database to store its music files, together with ratings.
+However, it does not read the ID3 rating frame of a music file, if it exists, making it harder for people transferring rated music from other players to this one (for example when switching from Windows to Linux).
 These scripts are trying to make that easier.

 Note: the popmtorb is very fast: with -f option it goes through 2000 files in less than 5 seconds.
 However the rbtopopm is much slower, taking about 5 minutes for all 2000.
 I understand the problem and I am trying to make it faster.
 Any input on this is appreciated.